FIH Erhvervsbank A/S

-FIH Erhvervsbank A/S (hereafter FIH) is the sixth-largest bank in Denmark in terms of total assets.
-FIH is an integrated corporate and investment bank, offering selected services within capital and advisory services to Danish corporates and operates internationally under the name “Finance for Danish Industry”.
-FIH is headquartered in Copenhagen and operates from four local offices in Jutland (Aalborg, Århus, Herning, and Fredericia).
+FIH Erhvervsbank A/S (hereafter FIH) was a Danish bank, at one point the sixth-largest bank in Denmark in terms of total assets.
+FIH was an integrated corporate and investment bank, offering selected services within capital and advisory services to Danish corporates and operates internationally under the name “Finance for Danish Industry”.
+FIH was headquartered in Copenhagen and operated from four local offices in Jutland (Aalborg, Århus, Herning, and Fredericia).
 Year-end 2010, FIH had a total lending of approximately DKK [60] billion (approx. EUR [8] billion) spread on roughly 4.000 corporate clients.